menandmice/micetro_docs/guides/implementation/cloud.rst

 **To remove a cloud service**:

-1. In the **Service Management** area, select the service you want to remove.
+1. On the **Service Management** tab, select the service you want to remove.
 2. On the :guilabel:`Action` menu, select :guilabel:`Remove DNS service`.